gustavomorinaga/next-plate/README.md

 ## ❔ About

-This is a complete template all you need for your next react projects, with all the Best Practices of JAMStack.
+This is a complete template all you need for your next react projects, with all the best practices of JAMStack.
 Customize and enjoy!

 ## 🌟 Features